ipa-kut/ret/README.md

 ## RET Application

-To run with UR5e Robot, requires the [`ur_manipulation`](https://github.com/ipa-kut/ur_manipulation) package to be in the same workspace.
+To run with UR5e Robot, requires the [`ur_manipulation`](https://github.com/ipa-kut/ur_manipulation) and its dependencies to be in the same workspace.
-To run with PRBT Robot, requires the [TODO: Fill this part]
+To run with PRBT Robot, requires the [`ur_manipulation`](https://github.com/ipa-kut/ur_manipulation) and [`pilz_robots`](https://github.com/ipa-alb/pilz_robots) to be in the same workspace **Under debugging**

 ### Bringup (UR5e ROS Based test):

-1. Follow the instructions of the robot packagse to start the robot + moveit + rviz.
+1. Follow the instructions of the robot packages to start the robot + moveit + rviz[link](https://github.com/ipa-kut/ur_manipulation#ur5e-real-robot).

-2. Then start the RET Server script as described above - USE THE CORRECT IP depending on the testing environment.
+2. Then start the [RET Server script](https://github.com/ipa-kut/ret#bringup) as described above - USE THE [CORRECT IP](https://github.com/ipa-kut/ret#mock-test) depending on the testing environment.

 3. Start the Button Press Detection application on the Raspberry Pi.

 4. Launch the RET Application - USE THE CORRECT LAUNCH PARAMETERS depending on the testing environment:
 `roslaunch ret ret_application.launch <args>` for UR5e:
-`roslaunch ret ret_application.launch robot:=ur_ros`
+`roslaunch ret ret_application.launch robot:=ur_ros sim:=false`

 ### Bringup (UR Native)

-1. Start the RET Server script as described above
+1. Start the [RET Server script](https://github.com/ipa-kut/ret#bringup) as described above

 2. Start the `ret.urp` program on the UR5e Polyscope pendant

 3. Start the Button Press Detection application on the Raspberry Pi.

-4. It may ask you to make the movement to starting position, press and hold the `Auto`option until it does.
+4. The pendant may ask you to make the movement to starting position, press and hold the `Auto` option until it does.
 Then, press `Play` to start the loop.

+### Bringup (prbt)
+1. Connect pc with robot by both internet cable and USB, set the PCI connection to prbt with `IP: 169.254.60.100, Netmask: 255.255.255.0`, check the connection by `ping 169.254.60.100`

+2. Set the can connection to robot by `sudo ip link set can0 up type can bitrate 1000000`, when reboot the robot, better to set the can down by `sudo ip link set can0 down` and bring it up again

+3. Start the RET Server script as described above

+4. launch the robot controller and rviz by `roslaunch prbt_moveit_config moveit_planning_execution.launch sim:=false pipeline:=ompl`

+5. Launch ret application by `roslaunch ret ret_application robot:=prbt sim:=false`, add attribute `prompt:=true` if needed

 ### TODOS